-• SNMP community string is the SNMP community string with read/write permissions for the server Blades.
+- SNMP community string is the SNMP community string with read/write permissions for the server Blades.
 This string is the same value as the SNMP community string in the Management Blade SNMP configuration.
-By default, this string is usually set to public.

-- type-Valid options are acta-intelFW5, acta-intel, or fsc.
-If this line is missing, then the default of fsc is used. - IP-address-The IP address of the Management Blade.
+By default, this string is usually set to public. - type-Valid options are acta-intelFW5, acta-intel, or fsc.
+If this line is missing, then the default of fsc is used. - IP-address is the IP name or address in dot notation of the Management Blade.
 Available IP addresses are IPv4 and IPv6 address.
-IPv6 link local addresses are not available.
-When specifying the IPv6 address, enclose it in blankets "[]".
-(Example: [1080:2090:30a0:40b0:50c0:60d0:70e0:80f0]) - cfname-The name of the node in the CF cluster. - slot-no-The slot number of the Blade server. - Action-The action can either be cycle or leave-off.
+The link local address of IPv6 is not available. - cfname-The name of the node in the CF cluster. - slot-no-The slot number of the Blade server. - Action-The action can either be cycle or leave-off.
 If it is cycle, the node will be powered on again after powering off.
 If it is leave-off, manual action is required to turn the system back on.